BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - byte *buffer is a pointer to a buffer that will receive binary data.
+  - byte *buffer is a pointer to a buffer that will receive binary data.

-Â  - size_t bufferSize it the size of the buffer.
+  - size_t bufferSize it the size of the buffer.

 **Return value**